IzzyMRob/cs276-mini-project-1-2d-game-IzzyMRob/README.md

   - Mermaid swiming effect from:
 - Visual Assets:
   - All assets created by me with the software PixelStudio
-    - Coincidentaly, PS was created in Unity
+    - Coincidentaly, PixelStudio was created in Unity

 ## Reflection
-**Total Points Claimed**: Base: 80% + Extensions: 32% = 112%
+**Total Points Claimed**: Base: 80% + Extensions: 32% = 112% (I could be wrong about getting the points from animating the booster graphic w/ sound effects, in that case it is 106%)

+**Challenges**:
-**Challenges**: Getting all of the movement settings properly tuned in to be challenging but not overly frustrating was difficult, as changing one of them meant the others needed ot be adjusted to reflect it.
-Additionally, getting the custom sprite into the particle effects required making a whole new material with specific settings.
-The mermaid sprites being different sized was a large problem until I scaled one down and changed the collision boxes, as it was nearly impossible to play with the original settings.
+- Getting all of the movement settings properly tuned in to be challenging but not overly frustrating was difficult, as changing one of them meant the others needed ot be adjusted to reflect it.
+- Additionally, getting the custom sprite into the particle effects required making a whole new material with specific settings.
+The first test had solid black squares for the sprites, and I had to change the type of texture it was rendering to fix it.
+- The mermaid sprites being different sized was a large problem until I scaled one down and changed the collision boxes, as it was nearly impossible to play with the original settings.

-**Learning Outcomes**: I learned a lot aout how the Unity platform works, and how to use it most effectivly with prefabs, custom scripts, public variables, and built-in settings.
+**Learning Outcomes**: I learned a lot about how the Unity platform works, and how to use it most effectivly with prefabs, custom scripts, public variables, and built-in settings.

 ## Development Notes
 I had a great time!